wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/event-add-context/index.md

+---
+title: How To Guide: Add context an event
-## How to add context data to a logged WPGraphQL event
+description: Learn how to add custom context data to WPGraphQL Logging event.
+---

+## Overview

 This guide shows two supported ways to inject custom context data into events that WPGraphQL Logging records: